Why Authenticating Your Nikes is Essential?

 The Seller and the Price: Warning Signals Not to Ignore

-The Packaging: The First Impression That Says a Lot
+Packaging: The First Impression That Says a Lot

-The authentic Nike box has a specific rigidity and quality often overlooked by counterfeiters.
+An authentic Nike box has a specific rigidity and quality often overlooked by counterfeiters.
 Here are the critical points:

 - Color and Texture: red or black boxes have a matte or satin finish.
 Counterfeits are often too shiny or faded.

-Examine the Physical Details of the Shoe
+Examining the Physical Details of the Shoe

-Examining the sneakers often reveals the failures of replica factories in industrial finishes.
+Inspecting the sneakers often reveals the failures of replica factories in industrial finishes.

 The Quality of Materials and Finishes That Make the Difference

 It may sound surprising, but smell the pair: an authentic Nike smells like leather and industrial glue.
 A counterfeit emits a strong chemical smell of burnt plastic or cheap glue.
-To the touch, the leather should be soft with a natural grain, unlike the overly smooth or rigid synthetic materials of fakes.
+To the touch, the leather should be soft with a natural grain, unlike the overly smooth or stiff synthetic materials of fakes.

 | Element | Authentic Nike | Counterfeit |